magecloudkit/magecloudkit/docs/general/monitoring.md

 ## Alerts

-## Exceptions & Errors
+## Exceptions & Error Tracking

-adsadsasd Bugsnag.
+We recommend using either Bugsnag or New Relic.

 ## Logs